 If you get stuck and wonder how to sell your product on WooCommerce or how to add e-commerce to WordPress, you may run into customer support issues.
-A WordPress drawback is that free support isn’t offered and is definitely needed, and WP eCommerce suffers from similar issues.
+A WordPress drawback is that free support isn’t offered and is needed, and WP eCommerce suffers from similar issues.

-Be aware that a few online assets and resources are available, like essential how-to guides and online tutorials.
+A few online assets and resources are available, like essential how-to guides and online tutorials.
 Unfortunately, there’s no free help service or customer support to contact if you experience problems.

 A premium subscription can offer some access to support systems (like live chat) and will cost you anywhere from $49/month to $499/year.